f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/06-Module.md

     V.Failure err ->
       throwSDKError .
 MessageValidation . map formatMessageSemanticError $ err
     V.Success _ -> pure ()
 ~~~

 Note that this checker can be used to implement any transaction for which
 1. The message accepted by the router has a `ValidateMessage` instance
-2. The return type is marked with `OnCheckUnit`, meaning that `()` is returned for any `checkTx` ABCI message.
+2. The return type in the serve type is `Return ()`

-To generate a router for which every transaction has these properties, we used the `defaultCheckTx` type class method
+To generate a server for which every transaction has these properties, we used the `defaultCheckTx` type class method on the `MessageApi` type.
+This will generate a server of type `VoidReturn MessageApi`, which has the exact same shape as `MessageApi` just will all the return values changed to `Return ()`.
+In this paricular case all handlers for `MessageApi` already return `()`, so we have `MessageApi ~ VoidReturn MessageApi` and there's no need to use the `VoidReturn` family in the module type.

-Note the constraints on `r`:
+Note the constraints on `r` in the Module's type:

 ~~~ haskell ignore
 ...